lukasoppermann/design-tokens/README.md

 ##### Pushing to Github

+**Using GitHub Actions (workflow dispatch):**

-If you push to github the server url must be in the format
+If you push to github using the `token` auth type, the server url must be in the format:

 ```
 https://api.github.com/repos/:username/:repo/dispatches